 Table of Contents

 The Annapurna Circuit Trek has been opened for adventure seekers for almost four decades now.
 Since then, a large number of wanderers have passed through the adventurous trails seeking comfort in the wilderness.
 The circuit begins from Besisahar towards Manang to Muktinath and finally back to Pokhara.
 Previously, the trekking route only covered footpaths with no roads.
 But with the world making progressive developments, the footpaths at majority portions of the trails have now been transformed into roadways.
-The government of Nepal has constructed roads on both the eastern and western side of the trail.
+The government of Nepal has constructed roads on both the eastern and western sides of the trail.
 The streets extend from Chame to Manang in the east and from Pokhara to Muktinath in the west.
 The western portion of the road construction seems to have significantly impacted the Annapurna circuit trails.
 Consequently, these newly dug roads connect numerous villages of rural Nepal, but the developmental issues are still controversial.

-While the construction of roads has taken these villages a step towards the development, it has notably affected the tourism sector.
+While the construction of roads has taken these villages a step towards development, it has notably affected the tourism sector.
 The walk across these unpaved roads leaves the trekkers surrounded by dirt and specks of dust.
-Furthermore, every vehicle that passes by leaves dust flying around for trekker to choke on.
+Furthermore, every vehicle that passes by leaves dusts flying around for trekker to choke on.
 With this, the trekkers are subsequently discouraged from walking through the dusty road.
 Generally, the local villagers speak highly of the road construction as it provides them access to transportation.
 But the ones involved in the tourism sector are not entirely happy with it.
 The development of roads has crucially decreased the number of tourists in the area.
 However, the Annapurna Conservation Area Project in collaboration with Nepal Government devised a new trekking trail for all keen trekkers.
 The trail is now named Natural Annapurna Trekking Trail (NATT).

 What does Annapurna Circuit Trek Look Like Now?